Rhubarb Plants and Varieties.

-Growing conditions to look for are a humus rich well drained soil in a sunny position.
+Growing conditions to look for are a humus rich moist, but well drained soil in a sunny position.
 Established clumps of rhubarb will benefit from being divided every 3-4 years.
 Fertilize with a seaweed fertilizer or dynamic lifter.

 DivideRhubarb and transplant in late winter to spring.